Lakeland 100:50 Kit List

 Compass - for when the Lakeland liquid sunshine means low cloud and tricksy nav.

-Best value: Suunto 10
+Best value: Silva Starter

 Need a reminder on how to use your compass?
-Click here
+Click here for tips and vids.

 Life Systems Nano